stcucufa/epistrophy/README.md

 a ready to use transport bar widget that can be simply added to a page, letting the user or developer in control of the flow of time.
 A timeline visualizer is also provided, to be added to a page as well during development.
-The screenshot below shows both of these elements displayed alongside the code of a running program.
+The screenshot below shows both of these elements as a program is running.

 ![Screenshot of Epistrophy with the transport bar and timeline](doc/screenshot.png)